Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/a_small_realisation_about_matrix_multiplications/_index.md

 In reality of course, pairwise operations between vectors aren't instantaneous.
 Each of the the $n$ outer product in second case takes $O(m \times o)$ FLOPs on its own.
 And in the first case, each of the $m \times o$ inner product takes $O(n)$ FLOPs on its own.
 Hence the number of multiplications that are being done is the same i.e. $O(m \times n \times o)$.

 However, the outer product approach is more cache friendly and therefore faster.
 Why?
-Because of the limitations in size of cache, whenever we multiply two vectors, assume that we can store only 2 (actually O(n)) vectors in the "immediate working memory"/"shared memory"/"L1 and L2 cache".
+The key is reducing how often data must be transferred between main (or GPU) memory and the processor.
+In the outer-product variant, each time we load two vectors (a column of A and a row of B) into fast memory, we perform O(m × o) multiplications, updating a large region of the output matrix.
+By contrast, the inner-product method only yields O(n) multiplications per pair of loaded vectors—so it has to reload data more frequently to process all the required row-by-column products.
+Since memory transfers are often the bottleneck, performing more work each time data is loaded translates into better cache utilization and higher overall performance.
 It happens to be that the overhead of bringing the vectors to the working memory from GPU's VRAM is significant to the actual computation!
-Therefore in the second case, we are doing $O(m \times o)$ operations (outer product) everytime we load two vectors while on the first inner product case, we would only doing $O(n)$ operations(dot product) for the two vectors loaded before having to load new vectors.
-This makes the outer product approach more cache friendly and faster in most kernels.
+Reiterating, we get to do $O(m \times o)$ operations in outerproduct method everytime we load two vectors while on the first inner product case, we would be only doing $O(n)$ operations(dot product) for the two vectors loaded before having to load new vectors.
+This makes the outer product approach more cache friendly and faster.

 ## What did we actually change?

 To come to think of it, all we did was change the order of the loop of normal matrix multiplication.
 Instead of doing the normal $i,j,k$ loop, we did $k, i, j$ loop.
+It might be useful to look at the code example below and then go back to our animation.
+The loop order and index changes are colour coded to illustrate how interpretation of inner/outer product boils down to a simple order change of loops.
 Example in python:

 ```python
 def matrix_multiply_inner(A, B):